s7711/ncom-web/README.md

 My xNAV550 had its IP address changed to 192.168.2.62.

 Effectively I have separated my xNAV550's network from my office network but I can still talk to the xNAV550, see its outputs and send commands to it (like the command to force initialisation).
-You do not need separate networks and it will work fine one network.
+You do not need separate networks and it will work fine on one network.

 The web page templates are pretty basic and you may want to change/improve them.
 You can use the pages as examples and add custom pages.
 The web pages are saved in the "static" directory.